KalebTaylor1976/Project2/README.md

 Complete setup/installation instructions: Download repository and load Index.html

-Known bugs: Site not yet returning language selection yet
+Known bugs: Site not yet returning language selection

 License information with a copyright and date: